Registration (Online Classes available)

 The nurse aide training program is a 6-week course – 5 weeks in class and 1 week on clinical (3 days a week for class schedule).
 Every student is expected to complete the entire course curriculum in order to graduate.
 A certificate of completion will be issued to students upon graduation.
 In order to practice in the state of Texas, students must take the final Nurse Aide competency Examination administered by Texas Health and Human Services( HHSC) through Pearson Vue Nurse Aide competency Examination Services (NACES).
 Upon passing the Examination, the student will be listed in the Nurse Aide Registry.

 Six- week program

-Students can choose to attend any class session that fit their schedules.
+Students to choose one session each day that fits their schedules.

 Partial Payment $200